Abby Sung, MD

 - Email: ASUNG@WUSTL.EDU

-Abby is currently a 3rd year fellow.
-She completed medical school and residency at Washington University in St. Louis.
+Abby is an assistant professor of medicine.
+She completed medical school, residency and an infectious diseases fellowship at Washington University School of Medicine in St. Louis.

 Dr. Sung’s research/interest focuses on hospital epidemiology, mentored by Dr. Kwon, and the history of medicine.
-Highlights of her fellowship training so far include: presenting my medical plans in hyperbole and having my colleagues all understand me (and maybe correct them to euphemisms)
+Highlights of her fellowship training include: “presenting my medical plans in hyperbole and having my colleagues all understand me (and maybe correct them to euphemisms).”

 “I chose WUSM for fellowship training because of: the flexibility in career paths (very accommodating for people who don’t know what specific realm of ID they want to pursue), the abundant research opportunities, the awesome people, being able to walk to work, the giant hospital with its wide array of disease pathology and large referral radius.”